JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 - `(; name, value, type)` is shorthand for
 - `(name = name, value = value, type = type)`.

-These shorthands also work when the value being passed is a field in a structure (or anything else that uses `.field` syntax):
+These shorthands also work when the value being passed is a field in a structure with the same name as the keyword argument (or anything else that uses `object.field` syntax):

 - `printstyled("text"; opts.color)` is shorthand for
 - `printstyled("text"; color = opts.color)`.